 By this time the large initial rush has died down and lines are minimal.
 You can usually breeze through security and check-in without any fuss.
 The entire process takes only about 15 minutes when there is no line.
 Aiming to arrive an hour before closing also leaves you plenty of time in case you are delayed on your way to the port.

 Note: One thing you should never do is arrive late to the boarding window.
 All passengers are required to board at least 90 minutes before the ship departs to comply with government rules.

 When to Arrive for Staggered Check-In

 If your cruise line is using staggered check-in, then things are much more simple.
 With staggered check-in you will select (or be given) a 30-minute boarding window.
 Your only requirement is to show up during the selected time.

-Cruise lines have started to move toward staggered check-in to combat the long lines that are seen at the start of traditional boarding.
+Cruise lines have moved toward staggered check-in to combat the long lines that are seen at the start of traditional boarding.

-By spreading passengers out along the entire boarding window, no one time sees a rush and mass of people trying to board.
+By spreading passengers out along the entire boarding window, no one time sees as big a rush and mass of people trying to board.
 That means lines are shorter, especially at the beginning of boarding.